LakeSuburbia/CodingGame/README.md

 ## Introduction

-In this reposority you will find my working solutions for puzzles on https://www.codingame.com/.
+In this repository you will find my working solutions for puzzles on https://www.codingame.com/.

 ## Puzzles